just-another-downer/landgrid-support/_articles/start-your-property-survey.md

 **Step 3:**
-If you haven't already, now's the time to download the LOVELAND Next App on your surveying device.
+If you haven't already, now's the time to download the Landgrid App on your surveying device.
 A smart phone tablet, etc will work.
-The LOVELAND Next App is available for iOS and Android devices:
+The Landgrid App is available for iOS and Android devices:
 * **[Download for iOS](https://itunes.apple.com/us/app/loveland-next/id1338927298)**
 * **[Download for Android](https://play.google.com/store/apps/details?id=com.loveland.pr)**

 **Step 4:**
-When you're ready to start surveying property, open up the LOVELAND App on your smartphone and log in using your landgrid.com credentials.
+When you're ready to start surveying property, open up the Landgrid App on your smartphone and log in using your landgrid.com credentials.

 **Step 5:**